Undivided Resources

 (916) 734-4230

-During this week-long camp, campers with medical needs and disabilities (physical, developmental, or emotional) can get the traditional camp experience while in a supportive, fully ADA-accessible environment.
-The camp is hosted annually by Ronald McDonald House Charities of Northern California and aims to provide campers with opportunities to embrace their individuality and build their confidence.
-Throughout the week, campers will participate in a variety of activities and programs specifically designed to promote individuality, self-esteem, and teamwork, all while enjoying the great outdoors.
+This week-long camp provides campers with medical needs and disabilities an opportunity to have a traditional camp experience.
+Ronald McDonald House Charities of Northern California hopes that through this camp and its supportive, fully ADA environment, campers will embrace their individuality and strengthen their confidence.
+Campers will participate in a variety of activities and programs specifically designed to promote individuality, self-esteem, and teamwork while enjoying the great outdoors.
 This includes arts and crafts, drama, talent shows, nutrition education, outdoor education, sports, and waterfront activities.
 In addition to the campground’s accessibility features, the camp keeps a fully licensed RN on staff all summer to help with medical needs.
-However, campers are required to be comfortable in a small group setting (1:4 ratio of adults to children) and need minimal assistance.
+However, campers are required to be comfortable in a small group setting and need minimal assistance.

 Camp ReCreation